 ML709 |

-IoT, Smart Systems, Services and Applications
+IoT, Smart Systems, Services, and Applications

-This course provides a comprehensive introduction to using AI/ML in Internet of Things (IoT) smart systems, services and applications.
+Assumed knowledge: Basic concepts in calculus, linear algebra and programming, and basic artificial intelligence (AI)/machine learning (ML) knowledge.
+Course description: This course provides a comprehensive introduction to using AI/ML in Internet of Things (IoT) smart systems, services and applications.
 The course will start by reviewing advanced concepts.
 Students will learn how to apply AI/ML to develop, design and improve IoT systems and services.
 They will be able to demonstrate an understanding of IoT concepts, applications, requirements and system design.
 They will develop capabilities of integrating emerging technologies in smart IoT components and be able to implement them.
 In addition, they will gain knowledge and skills in applying security, data analytics, AI models, communications and networking and work on case studies solutions for IoT infrastructures. |

 4 |